SIERRA-880/SIERRA-880/README.md

 ### Hi there 👋

-- I'm currently learning Computer Science @ UMons
+- I'm currently learning Computer Science at University of Mons in Belgium
 - Fedora user
 - Open source enthusiast